What is the Transitional Living Program?

-You are required to be in regular contact with your Case Manager (at least once a week).
+You are asked to be in regular contact with your Case Manager.
 We want you to be safe and successful in the program and not feel spied on or anything.

 So, that's it?
 All I have to do is meet with a Case Manager once a week?

 No. At the beginning of the program, you will set goals (like graduating, finding a job, etc.) with your case manager and you will have to work towards those goals throughout the program.

 But...
 I'm 18 and I don't want anyone telling me what I have to do anymore.